 - While in the bathroom

-- When you’re running errands (waiting in line, waiting to be called, waiting for your order; we spend a lot of our time waiting)
+- When you’re running errands (waiting in line, waiting to be called, waiting for your order; we spend too much of our time waiting anyway)

 - Before you got to sleep

 There’s no advice, no one trying to tell you about how to live your life or run your business.
 There’s no anecdotes and tips.
 Instead, there’s just you and the characters.
 Your mind is both, getting a break, and developing your creative qualities.

 The more unbelievable, kooky, or eccentric the book is, the better it is for your imagination.
 When we read fiction, consider how strange it is that we get pulled into a story we know can never happen.